Skip to content

 • Cons: Higher cost, permits required over 30", annual maintenance (if wood), adds height

-• Best for: Sloped yards, homes with second-story views, creating separation from landscape
+• Best for: Sloped yards, homes with second story views, creating separation from landscape

-• Durability: 15–30 years depending on material
+• Durability: 15 to 30 years depending on material

 • Pros: More affordable, minimal permits (if detached), low maintenance, seamless access